rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 Now we’re getting interesting!
 There’s a lot going on in this little line.
-The first thing to notice is that this is a `let` statement, which is used to create *variable bindings*.
+The first thing to notice is that this is a `let` statement, which is used to create *variables*.
 Here's another example:

 ```rust,ignore
 let foo = bar;
 ```

-This will create a new binding named `foo`, and bind it to the value `bar`.
-In many languages, this is called a *variable*, but Rust’s variable bindings have a few differences.
+This will create a new variable named `foo`, and bind it to the value `bar`.

-For example, they’re immutable by default.
-To make our binding mutable, our example uses `mut` before the binding name.
+In Rust, variables are immutable by default.
+To make our variable mutable, our example uses `mut` before the variable name.

 ```rust
 let foo = 5; // immutable.